ArtPoon/slides/markdown/mimm4750g-skylines.md

 # Generalized skylines

 * The classic skyline plot is noisy because of random variation, esp. for short time intervals.
   * The generalized skyline pools intervals together to give more robust estimates.
-* Consider a composite time interval starting with $n$ lineages, and spanning $k$ coalescent events.
-Then the estimated population size is:
+* Consider a composite time interval starting with $n$ lineages, and spanning $k$ coalescent events &mdash; the estimated population size is:
 $$M_{n,k} = \frac{n(n-k)}{2k} \sum_{j=n}^{n-k+1} g_j $$
   * If $k=1$ then we recover $M_n = g_n {n\choose 2}$